GregHilston/ghilston-python-cookiecutter/README.md

 Our `docker/Dockerfile` is based off of [this wonderful resource](https://github.com/michael0liver/python-poetry-docker-example) which seems to have come from [this discussion](https://github.com/python-poetry/poetry/discussions/1879)

+Our Dockerfile has many layers, each used for specific scenarios.

 ## CICD Tool: [Circle CI](https://circleci.com)

+### Why We Use It

+I previously used [Travis CI](https://travis-ci.org/) until they made some decisions I wasn't a fan of.
+I've had nothing but a pleasant experience having switched to [Circle CI](https://circleci.com/).
+I am interested in trying [Github Actions](https://github.com/features/actions), but haven't gotten around to it.
+Plus this would tie us to Github.

 ### Configuration